maireadmeagher/ICT-25/topic00-assessment/topic.md

-# Assessment in Functional Programming
+# Assessment in ICT for Scientists

-The module is 50% CA, 50% Final Exam.
+The module is 100% CA